Nebraska Publication Requirements

 For LLCs, the legal notice you’ll publish is called a Notice of Organization.
 For corporations, it’s called a Notice of Incorporation.
 The requirements for both entities are mostly the same—you’ll need to publish your notice:

 To publish your legal notice, you will need to call a newspaper in your county and ask if they are a legal newspaper and what their fees are to publish legal notices.
 Publishing fees vary widely between newspapers.
-Some newspapers expect you to draft the legal notice yourself while others, like the Omaha World-Herald, require you to fill out an online submission form.
+Some newspapers expect you to draft the legal notice yourself.
+Others, like the Omaha World-Herald, provide an online submission form to fill out.

-Once your legal notice has run in three consecutive issues of a newspaper, the newspaper should send you a Proof of Publication, which is a written oath that your legal notice was published by a legal newspaper.
-If you do not receive your Proof of Publication within about a week, call the newspaper to request it.
+Once your legal notice has run in three consecutive issues of a newspaper, the newspaper should send you an Affidavit of Publication (also called a Proof of Publication), which is notarized verification that your legal notice was published by a legal newspaper.
+If you do not receive your Affidavit of Publication within about a week, call the newspaper to request it.

-After you receive your Proof of Publication, you must file it with the Nebraska Secretary of State within six months of publishing your legal notice.
-You can scan your Proof of Publication and upload a PDF to Nebraska’s eDelivery system or send your Proof of Publication to the Nebraska Secretary of State via snail mail.
-Or, if you’re in Lincoln, you can drop it off in person.
+After you receive your Affidavit of Publication, you must file it with the Nebraska Secretary of State within six months of publishing your legal notice.
+Scan your affidavit and upload a PDF to Nebraska’s eDelivery system or send your Affidavit of Publication to the Nebraska Secretary of State via standard mail.
+You can also drop it off in person if you happen to be in Lincoln.
 The filing fee is $25 online and $30 by mail or in person.

 Nebraska Publication FAQs